-The iconic Hotel del Coronado, Curio Collection by Hilton is certainly one of San Diego’s most family-friendly hotels, but you don’t necessarily have to check-in to enjoy it.
-Between the stunning public Coronado beach, spa, restaurants and more, this luxury hotel is a great place to spend the day.
+The iconic Hotel del Coronado, Curio Collection by Hilton is certainly one of my favorite kid-friendly hotels in San Diego, but you don’t necessarily have to check-in to enjoy it.
+Between the stunning public Coronado beach, spa, restaurants. and more, this luxury hotel is a great place to spend the day.

 Things to do at the Hotel del Coronado with kids (and without) include the following.

 Go to the Beach